Dale Inman: Career

 Inman grew up playing with his second cousins Richard and Maurice Petty.
 The Petty brothers were the son of Lee Petty, who finished in the Top 5 points in NASCAR's stock car division every year from its formation in 1949 until 1959 and won the 1954, 1958, and 1959 championships.
 The teenage boys would attend some races and work on Lee's car after school and on weekends.
 Richard started racing in the late 1950s with Maurice and Inman as part of his pit crew, as they were too young to be his crew chief.
 In 1960, Petty won his first NASCAR race.
 By this time, Maurice and Inman had become NASCAR mechanics.
 Maurice had been the mechanic and crew chief at the races.
 Petty Enterprises had him start concentrating on engine building for the team, and Inman became the crew chief at the races.
 Petty described him as the sport's first official crew chief.

 In 1967, Petty won a NASCAR-record ten straight races and 27 races during that season with Inman as his crew chief.
 All 27 victories were in the same car that they built in 1966.
 He departed the team days after winning the 1981 Daytona 500.
 While being interviewed after winning the race, he told CBS reporter Ned Jarrett that he would soon be leaving the team.
 Inman had been crew chief for 188 of Petty's 193 victories up to that point.

-He was hired by Rod Osterlund to be the crew chief for 1980 champion Dale Earnhardt.
+Inman was hired by Rod Osterlund to be the crew chief for 1980 champion Dale Earnhardt.
 That June, Osterlund sold the team to J. D. Stacy and Earnhardt quit Stacy's team in August.
 He stayed with the team and was the crew chief for Joe Ruttman and Tim Richmond, winning two races with Richmond in 1982.
 For 1983 and 1984, he was hired by Billy Hagan to join Terry Labonte's team.
 They combined to win three races and the 1984 championship.

-He returned to Petty Enterprises in 1986 to oversee the business side.
+Inman returned to Petty Enterprises in 1986 to oversee the business side.
 In an interview, he said, "This is my homecoming and this is where I belong.
 Damn, I am happy."
 He served as Petty’s crew chief for three more seasons (1986–1988) and continued in his role helping Richard Petty until Petty retired in 1992.
 After his retirement, Inman helped Petty Enterprises drivers Rick Wilson, John Andretti, and Bobby Hamilton.

 Inman retired from NASCAR in 1998, having won 193 races and eight championships.
 He continued as a consultant for Petty Enterprises for a while afterward.
 Away from racing, Inman has helped the Victory Junction Gang Camp get started.
 In 2008, he helped unveil the first artifact at the NASCAR Hall of Fame, which was the Plymouth Belvedere that Petty drove to 27 wins in 1967.